Feynman Categories: Examples

-Often, we have the situation that there are some special elements, which one would like to take into consideration.
-These are allowed, since we have the freedom to have morphisms in $\F$ from the unit element to any other element.
+Many operads carry extra structure in the form of distinguished elements.
+These can be encoded in our framework, since we have the freedom to have morphisms in $\F$ from the unit element to any other element.
 If we already have a Feynman category, we can simply adjoin these morphisms to the monoidal category.